Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     ...

-To make the process of creating the database slightly easier, rather than requiring a user to execute the data import manually with SQLite, we'll subscribe a function to a Pyramid system event for this purpose.
+To make the process of creating the database slightly easier, rather than requiring a user to execute the data import manually with SQLite, we'll create a function that subscribes to a Pyramid system event for this purpose.
 By subscribing a function to the ``ApplicationCreated`` event, each time we'll start the application, our subscribed function will be executed.
 Consequently, our database will be created or updated as necessary when the